PhD German Studies, University of Michigan, 2010.

 - “Land der unbegrenzten (erinnerungspolitischen)Möglichkeiten?
 Die Vertriebenendenkmäler außerhalb von Cleveland und Saint Louis,” in A. Demshuk & T. Weger (eds.)
 Cultural Landscapes: Transatlantische Perspektiven auf Wirkungen und Auswirkungen deutscher Kultur und Geschichte im östlichen Europa.
-(Munich: Federal Institute for Culture and History of Germans in Eastern Europe (BKGE), forthcoming).
+(Oldenburg: Federal Institute for Culture and History of Germans in Eastern Europe (BKGE), 2015), pp. 247-264.

 Representing the “Good German” in Literature and Culture after 1945: Altruism and Moral Ambiguity.
 Pól Ó Dochartaigh and Christiane Schönfeld, eds.
 Gegenwartsliteratur.
 A German Studies Yearbook.
 14 (2015), pp. 367-369.